 Women’s Model: Salomon Quest 4D 2 GTX Women’s Snowshoe Boot has all the great features of the Men’s version but offers lightweight support specifically for female feet.

-Key Features of the Merrell Moab Polar Waterproof Winter Boot:
+Merrell Moab Polar Waterproof Winter Boots at a Glance:

 |Rubber outsole, EVA midsole, upper from cow suede with synthetic mesh||Lightweight & comfortable||Less durable|